-The Geiger counter, also known as the Geiger-Mueller counter, is electrical device that detects various types of ionizing radiation.
-This device is named after the two physicists who invented the counter in 1928.
-Mueller was a student of Hans Geiger.
+The Geiger counter, also known as the Geiger-Mueller counter, is an electrical device that detects various types of ionizing radiation.
+This device is named after the two physicists who invented the counter in 1928, and Mueller was a student of Hans Geiger.
 Geiger counter is widely used in applications such as radiation dosimetry, radiological protection, experimental physics, and the nuclear industry.
 A Geiger counter consists of a Geiger-Müller tube (the sensing element which detects the radiation) and the processing electronics, which displays the result.

 Geiger counter can detect ionizing radiation such as alpha and beta particles, neutrons, and gamma rays using the ionization effect produced in a Geiger–Müller tube, which gives its name to the instrument.
-The voltage of detector is adjusted so that the conditions correspond to the Geiger-Mueller region.
+The voltage of the detector is adjusted so that the conditions correspond to the Geiger-Mueller region.

 Since the pulse height is independent of the type and energy of radiation, discrimination is not possible.
-There is no information whatsoever on the nature of the ionization that caused the pulse.
+There is no information on the nature of the ionization that caused the pulse.

 Basic Principle of Geiger Counters